MetalTurtle18/MetalTurtle18/README.md

 ### Welcome to my README

-- 🔭 I’m currently working on [PeriodicTableApp](https://github.com/MetalTurtle18/PeriodicTableApp)
+- 🔭 I’m currently working on a private Discord bot
 - 🌱 I’m currently [learning Kotlin](https://github.com/MetalTurtle18/kotlin-learning)
 - 💬 Ask me about anything
 - 📫 How to reach me: ¯\\_(ツ)_/¯